-King Charles School is part of Falmouth MAT.
-Within the MAT governance structure, King Charles School has a Local Governing Board and their work feeds into the on-going work of the MAT Board of Trustees.
+King Charles School is proudly part of Kernow Learning.
+Within the Kernow Learning governance structure, King Charles School has a Local Advisory Board and their work feeds into the on-going work of the MAT Board of Trustees.

 - Ensuring clarity of vision, ethos and strategic direction

 - Holding executive leaders to account for the educational performance of the organisation and its pupils, and the performance management of staff

 - Overseeing the financial performance of the organisation and making sure its money is well spent

 Current King Charles School Governors:

 Mrs Karen Bond (Chair)